RiccardoSilvestri/NetNote/README.md

 ## Compile Client

-Open the project in IntelliJ Idea, set a build artefact and set the main class to Launcher.
-Build the artefact.
+Open the project in IntelliJ Idea, set a build artifact and set the main class to Launcher.
+Build the artifact.

 ---

 # Server

-The server is in charge of handling users and notes, and storing them to file.
+The server is in charge of handling users and notes and storing them to file.

 ## Arguments